Consumer medicine information

 Nervous.

-Drowsiness, paraesthesia, involving numbness and tingling of extremities and face, depression, excitement, ataxia, confusion, convulsions, dizziness, irritability.
+Drowsiness, paraesthesia, involving numbness and tingling of extremities and face, depression, excitement, ataxia, reduced libido, confusion, convulsions, dizziness, irritability.

 Skin.